cybozu-go/login-protector/README.md

 Annotations can be used to modify the behavior of login-protector for the target StatefulSet:

-- `login-protector.cybozu.io/exporter-name`: Specify the name of the tty-exporter sidecar container.
-Default is "tty-exporter".
+- `login-protector.cybozu.io/tracker-name`: Specify the name of the local-session-tracker sidecar container.
+Default is "local-session-tracker".
-- `login-protector.cybozu.io/exporter-port`: Specify the port of the tty-exporter sidecar container.
+- `login-protector.cybozu.io/tracker-port`: Specify the port of the local-session-tracker sidecar container.
 Default is "8080".
 - `login-protector.cybozu.io/no-pdb`: Set to "true" to prevent the creation of a PodDisruptionBudget.